 The paper proceeds as follows.
 Section 2 surveys papers related to this work.
 Section 3 provides a full description of the experiment and the resulting data that I collect during it.
-Section 4 describes pertinent descriptive statistics of the data that are useful for understanding how participants spend their time and use the social media applications of interest.
+Section 4 discusses descriptive statistics of the data that are useful for understanding how participants spend their time and use the social media applications of interest.
 Section 5 documents the experimental results with respect to time substitution both during and after the restriction period.
-Section 6 develops and estimate the discrete choice time usage model with inertia.
-Section 7 posits the Upward Pricing Pressure test that I use for hypothetical merger evaluation and applies it to mergers between prominent social media applications.
-Section 8 concludes the paper with some final remarks and summary of the results.
+Section 6 develops and estimates a discrete choice time usage model with inertia.
+Section 7 posits the Upward Pricing Pressure test used for merger evaluation and applies it to mergers between prominent social media applications.
+Section 8 concludes the paper with final remarks and summary of the results.